Include Social Media Selling in Your New Product Launch Marketing Plan

 Social media selling has emerged as an increasingly popular concept in the modern sales environment.

-Indeed, social selling can improve overall sales effectiveness.
-By affording salespeople the chance to leverage social media, forge deeper, more meaningful relationships with clients, reps establish themselves and their organisations as experts.
+By affording salespeople the chance to leverage social media, forge deeper, more meaningful relationships with clients, reps establish themselves and their organizations as experts.

 For many companies, however, there are barriers in the way of program implementation.